PRIVATE LIVES © NC Aventales AG 1930

 His final West End appearance was Song at Twilight in 1966, which he wrote and starred in.
 He was knighted in 1970 and died peacefully in 1973 in his beloved Jamaica.

 Josh Meredith (Elyot Chase) Josh is an artist and educator from Hull, North England.
-He trained as an actor at the National Youth Theatre of Great Britain and then the Liverpool Institute for Performing Arts.
-He trained as a teacher of voice and speech at the University of Alberta, where he is currently an instructor He has played onstage at the Globe, with the Lord Chamberlain’s Men, in the castles of Glamis, Cawdor, and Windsor, at Fringe Festivals, regional theatres, and in front of the late Queen Elizabeth II.
+He trained as an actor at the National Youth Theatre of Great Britain and then at the Liverpool Institute for Performing Arts.
+He trained as a teacher of voice and speech at the University of Alberta, where he is currently an instructor.
+He has played onstage at the Globe, with the Lord Chamberlain’s Men, in the castles of Glamis, Cawdor, and Windsor, at Fringe Festivals, regional theatres, and in front of the late Queen Elizabeth II.
 He has worked as a carpenter, a doorman, a waiter, a busker, and has permanently damaged his hearing from years of playing drums in bands you’ve never heard of.
 He loves his woman, their cats, and playing football (soccer!) in the rain.
 This is the first play Josh has done in five years.
 He is thrilled to be coming home.

 Max Rubin (Director) Making his Teatro Live debut with this production, Max is currently co-artistic director of Edmonton’s Theatre Yes, for whom he most recently directed The Pillowman.
 Originally from the UK, Max worked as an actor from 2000 to 2008, appearing at Lyric Hammersmith, Liverpool Everyman, Harrogate Theatre, The Dukes Lancaster, Liverpool Royal Court, Theatr Clwyd, Oldham Coliseum and others.
 In 2006 Max co-founded Lodestar Theatre Company Ltd which produced a range of work including The Liverpool Shakespeare Festival from 2007 – 2013.
 Highlights include Macbeth at Liverpool Cathedral, Hedwig and the Angry Inch at The Kazimier Nightclub and Romeo & Juliet at Liverpool City Hall.
 Max’s other directing credits include A Midsummer Night's Dream (Liverpool Royal Court) James (National Tour) A Jacobean Christman (Hampton Court Palace) Hamlet (Liverpool City Hall), Lear, Coram Boy, The Country Wife, A Clockwork Orange, The Wind in the Willows, First Lady Suite (LIPA), Rosencrantz & Guildenstern are Dead, The House That Dripped Horror (Liverpool CUC) Spring Awakening (Oslo), Silence (Institute of Arts Barcelona) Black Snow, The Master & Margarita (Unity Theatre) His Canadian credits include A Midsummer Night’s Dream / The Proposal (Lodestar), as well as Two and Dead in the Water, both of which played at the Varscona.